About Our District

 - More than 50% of our students come from homes in which a language other than English is spoken-62 languages in all.
 Approximately 70% of our students have attended classes together since preschool or kindergarten.
 Our student population is more diverse economically, racially, religiously, linguistically and socially than most schools in the surrounding suburbs.
 Our community embraces and celebrates this diversity and appreciates the opportunity children and families have to interact and form friendships with a wide variety of people.

 - Our district enjoys strong parent support and involvement.
-Referendums have been passed (the most recent one in March 2004 with a 62.7% margin) and our PTA is among the strongest in the area.
+Our PTA is among the strongest in the area.
 Parents volunteer regularly in our schools and we have senior citizens who work with our students as "Grandfriends" in classes at Middleton and Meyer.

 Incorporated into our website is information about our Board of Education and PTA, and links to each of the school websites.
 You will find information about our programs and budget.
 Our school report card and school improvement plans are also available.